Gavin96/dangerPosDetect/README.md

 dangerPosDetect
 =====
-dangerous posture when driving
+Dangerous posture while driving
-##if MP findings can be matched with real situation
+#if MP findings can be matched with real situation